vkakerbeck/tbp.monty/docs/contributing/documentation.md

 # Modifying a Document or Sub-Document

 This is the simplest flow.
-To modify a document simply edit the markdown file in your forked version of the monty repository and commit the changes by following the normal [Pull Requests](pull-requests.md) process.
+To modify a document simply edit the markdown file in your forked version of the Monty repository and commit the changes by following the normal [Pull Requests](pull-requests.md) process.

 # Creating a Document